Heat capacity and specific heat capacity

 Applications of electrolysis: refining of metals and electroplating

-Electrolytic cell 4 in the earlier question is an example of the use of electrolysis to refine metals.
+Electrolytic cell 4 in a previous article is an example of an electrolytic cell for refining metals.
 Copper ore, which contains small amounts of other metals like Pt and Au, is the anode, while a piece of pure Cu is the cathode.

 Cu (s) Cu2+ (aq) + 2e